EMP logo EMP logo

 Introduction

-This report presents zooplankton annual and monthly abundances and distribution trends from 1974 through 2023 for the most common copepods (calanoid and cyclopoid), cladocerans, rotifers, and mysids of the upper estuary.
+This report presents zooplankton annual and monthly abundances and distribution trends from water years 1974 through 2024 for the most common copepods (calanoid and cyclopoid), cladocerans, rotifers, and mysids of the upper estuary.

 Methods

-Catch per unit effort (CPUE) is calculated using the volume of water filtered during a net tow.
-Volume filtered during mysid and CB tows is determined using a General Oceanics flowmeter mounted in the mouth of each net and calculated as:
+Catch per unit effort (CPUE) was calculated using the volume of water filtered during a net tow.
+Volume filtered during mysid and CB tows was determined using a General Oceanics flowmeter mounted in the mouth of each net and calculated as:

 \[V=(endmeter−startmeter)k∗a\]